knurtts/liri-node-app/README.md

 - To use this feature, type `movie-this` followed by the movie you would like to know about

 ![screenshot of OMDB search command](images/OMDBsearch.jpg)

+## Roll the dice!
+- Try typing `do-what-it-says` as the command!

+This project was created by and is maintianed by Robert Anderson